paulllllo/Kaleido/README.md

 # Kaleido

-An landing page for futuristic high resolution VR headsets
+A landing page for futuristic high resolution VR headsets